 Most Lucha Libre tours have a specific meeting point where you may have a drink before the fight.
 Then you’ll head to the arena where your tour guide will purchase the tickets if they haven’t already been purchased in advance.

 They’ll help you translate what the wrestlers are saying and make sure you enjoy a few micheladas and palomitas or Mexican style beers and popcorn.

-One of the best guides around for the Lucha Libre is Ubish of Mexico Underground.
-He’ll help you understand why Lucha Libre is such a huge part of the Mexican culture here and take you to one of the best taco spots in the area.
+One of the best tours around for Lucha Libre is this one.
+With your guide, you’ll understand why Lucha Libre is such a huge part of the Mexican culture here.
+The trip also includes some tequila, transportation, and a souvenir.
+Find out more here.
+Seeing Luca Libre is one of the best things to do in Mexico City at night.